~ Single Origin~ Ceremonial Grade Cacao ~ Origin: SPRINGS (Only)

 Unrefined Cacao is full of antioxidants called flavanols.
 Eating foods rich in flavanols has a variety of health benefits for your body, including the following:

-• Heart Protection - many scientific studies show that flavanol-rich foods help lower your blood pressure and improve your blood vessels' walls function, reducing your risk of heart disease.
+• Heart Protection -Many scientific studies show that flavanol-rich foods help lower blood pressure and improve the function of blood vessels' walls, reducing the risk of heart disease.

 • Improved Cognitive Function - a specific flavanol in Cacao called epicatechin may help with some parts of brain health, including cognition and blood flow.